anetczuk/anetczuk.github.io/docs/_posts/2022-04-21-criu_dump_restore_processes.md

 ---
 title: Dumping and restoring Unix processes

-summary: Basic use case of CRIU tool
+summary: Basic use case of CRIU tool.
 ---

 Let's say there is application with complex internal state.
 Let's say there is a